MuhammadMukhlis220/Airflow_Google_Spreadsheet/README.md

 ---
 # **Integrating Fill Google Spreadsheet Automatic using Google's API with Airflow**

-Di repository ini kita akan membahas bagaimana mengintegrasikan Apache Airflow dengan Google Spreadsheet.
-Di sini kita akan menemukan contoh skrip DAG (Directed Acyclic Graph) yang dapat digunakan untuk melakukan perintah **write** langsung ke worksheet milik Google Spreadsheet.
+In this repository, we will discuss how to integrate Apache Airflow with Google Spreadsheet.
+Here, we will find an example of a DAG (Directed Acyclic Graph) script that can be used to perform **write** commands directly to a Google Spreadsheet worksheet.

-## Step 1 Konfigurasi Google Cloud Console
+## Step 1 Configure Google Cloud Console

-Akses url https://console.cloud.google.com/ dengan login akun gmail kemudian pilih `Select Project`.
+Access the URL [https://console.cloud.google.com/](https://console.cloud.google.com/) and log in with your Gmail account.
+Then, select `Select Project`.

 ![Alt Text](/pic/google_console_1.png)
-Gambar 1
+Figure 1

-Isi `Project Name` dan `Project ID`. `Project ID` akan diisi otomatis oleh sistem.
+Enter the `Project Name` and `Project ID`.
+The `Project ID` will be automatically filled by the system.

 ![Alt Text](/pic/google_console_2.png)

-Gambar 2
+Figure 2

-Di menu sebelah kiri pilih `APIs & Services` dan pilih `Library`
+On the left menu, select `APIs & Services` and then choose `Library`.

 ![Alt Text](/pic/google_console_3.png)

-Gambar 3
+Figure 3

-Cari dan pilih Google Spreadsheet API
+Search for and select the Google Sheets API.

 ![Alt Text](/pic/google_console_4.png)

-Gambar 4
+Figure 4

-Klik `ENABLE`
+Click `ENABLE`

 ![Alt Text](/pic/google_console_5.png)

-Gambar 5
+Figure 5

-Create Credential dengan memilih API milik `Google Sheets API` dan pilih tipe `Application data`
+Click on `Create Credential`, select the API for `Google Sheets API`, and choose the type `Application data`.

 ![Alt Text](/pic/google_console_6.png)

-Gambar 6
+Figure 6

-Pada bagian `Service account details`, isi seluruh form yang kosong kemudian `CREATE AND CONTINUE`
+In the `Service account details` section, fill out all the empty fields and then click `CREATE AND CONTINUE`.

 ![Alt Text](/pic/google_console_7.png)

-Gambar 7
+Figure 7

-Pada bagian `Grant this service account access to project`, isi bagian `Role` dengan **Owner** kemudian `CONTINUE`
+In the `Grant this service account access to project` section, fill in the `Role` field with **Owner** and then click `CONTINUE`.

 ![Alt Text](/pic/google_console_8.png)

-Gambar 8
+Figure 8

-Kembali ke menu sebelah kiri, pilih bagian `IAM and Admin` dan ke `Service Accounts`.
-DI bagian email, pilih akun yang baru saja kita buat.
+Return to the left-hand menu, select `IAM and Admin`, and then go to `Service Accounts`.
+In the email section, select the account that we just created.

 ![Alt Text](/pic/google_console_9.png)

-Gambar 9
+Figure 9

-Di dalam akun yang dipilih, pergi ke tab `KEYS` dan pilih `Create new key`
+In the selected account, go to the `KEYS` tab and select `Create new key`.

 ![Alt Text](/pic/google_console_10.png)

-Gambar 10
+Figure 10

-Kemudian pilih `JSON` dan `CREATE`
+Then select `JSON` and then `CREATE`

 ![Alt Text](/pic/google_console_11.png)

-Gambar 11
+Figure 11

-FIle JSON akan otomatis ter-download oleh browser
+The JSON file will be automatically downloaded by the browser.

 ![Alt Text](/pic/google_console_12.png)

-Gambar 12
+Figure 12

-Buat Spreadsheet baru (Di sini saya menamakannya dengan `Testing Spreadsheet API`) dan `Share` dokumen tersebut dengan mengisi email yang baru kita buat di Google Cloud Console serta beri role **Editor**
+Create a new Spreadsheet (I named it `Testing Spreadsheet API`) and `Share` the document by entering the email you just created in the Google Cloud Console, granting it the **Editor** role.

 ![Alt Text](/pic/google_console_13.png)

-Gambar 13
+Figure 13

-Jika kesulitan menemukan email yang dibuat, buka file JSON yang diunduh tadi dan cek di bagian **client_email**
+If you're having trouble finding the email that was created, open the JSON file that was downloaded earlier and check under the **client_email** section.

 ![Alt Text](/pic/code_1.png)

-Gambar 14
+Figure 14

-# Step 2 Test Menggunakan Code Editor (Python)
+# Step 2: Testing Using a Code Editor (Python)

-Di sini saya menggunakan Jupyter Notebook pada VS Code.
+In this step, I am using Jupyter Notebook in VS Code.
-Library yang dibutuhkan adalah gspread dan oauth2client.service_account
+The required libraries are `gspread` and `oauth2client.service_account`.

 ![Alt Text](/pic/code_3.png)

-Gambar 15
+Figure 15

-Masukan variabel scope dengan `["https://www.googleapis.com/auth/spreadsheets"]` Variabel creds dengan path ke file JSON yang diunduh

-Pada bagian spreadsheet_id, kita bisa cek pada url dokumen spreadsheet yang dituju seperti pada gambar 16
+Add the `scope` variable with the value `["https://www.googleapis.com/auth/spreadsheets"]`.
+Set the `creds` variable to the path of the downloaded JSON file.

+In the `spreadsheet_id` section, we can check the URL of the target spreadsheet document as shown in Figure 16.

 ![Alt Text](/pic/code_2.png)

-Gambar 16
+Figure 16

-Dari code gambar 15, kita akan meminta nama (title) dari Spreadsheet yang kita tuju dan nama sheet-nya

-Setelah berhasil, kita akan melanjutkan untuk memberi perintah write ke cell A5 dan A6 dengan dua metode.
-Metode pertama dengan mengirim API satu per satu dan metode kedua dengan mengirim API menggunakan Batch.
-API yang kita buat ini dilimit oleh Google sebanyak 30 kali penulisan dalah sehari sehingga akan lebih bijak dengan menggunakan metode Batch

-Kotak merah yang atas adalah cara untuk mengirim API satu per satu.
-Kota merah yang bawah adalah cara mengirim API menggunakan Batch.
+From the code in Figure 15, we will request the name (title) of the target Spreadsheet and its sheet name.

+Once successful, we will proceed to send write commands to cells A5 and A6 using two methods.
+The first method involves sending individual API calls one by one, while the second method uses Batch API calls.
+This API we created is limited by Google to 30 write operations per day, so it would be wiser to use the Batch method.

+The upper red box shows how to send API calls one by one, while the lower red box demonstrates how to send API calls using the Batch method.

 ![Alt Text](/pic/code_4.png)

-Gambar 17
+Figure 17

 Result:

 ![Alt Text](/pic/result_3.png)

-Gambar 18
+Figure 18

 ## Step 3 Buat DAG Airflow

-Setelah berhasil testing menggunakan code editor, sekarang kita akan implementasikan ke Apache Airflow
+After successfully testing using the code editor, we will now implement it in Apache Airflow.

 For the complete Python programming code, refer to the following block.
 <details>